chiba-ai-med/PyTorchDecomp/README.md

 # PyTorchDecomp
-A set of matrix and tensor decomposition models implemented as PyTorch classes
+A set of matrix decomposition algorithms implemented as PyTorch classes

 ## Installation